 Most Expensive Streets In London: New Top 10

-The findings paint a fascinating picture of London's ultra-prime property landscape, from a £100 million-plus property in Mayfair to historic mansions in Chelsea, showing how different streets compete for the title of London's most valuable addresses.
+The findings paint a fascinating picture of London's ultra-prime property landscape, from a £111,000,000 property in Knightsbridge to historic mansions in Chelsea, showing how different streets compete for the title of London's most valuable addresses.

-By examining the market through three different lenses - average street prices (to reveal the most expensive), individual record sales on each road (to show the new outliers), and total street values (to uncover the most active high value locations) - we uncover patterns that highlight both the concentration of wealth in traditional prime areas and the emergence of new luxury property hotspots.
+By examining the market through three different lenses - average street prices (to reveal the most expensive streets), individual record sales on each road (to show the new outliers and road entering the London property market elite), and total street values (to uncover the most active high value locations) - we uncover patterns that highlight both the concentration of wealth in traditional prime areas and the emergence of new luxury property hotspots.

 Through our analysis of over 15,000 transactions, we explore how historic squares like Grosvenor Square compete with traditional mansion streets like The Boltons, and how new luxury developments are reshaping the definition of prime central London property and billionaire rows.